 - Operation in bi-mode configuration, providing a more environmentally-friendly rail service.
 For more information about bi-mode technology, please read the fact sheet (PDF, 190.44 KB).

-The NSW Government awarded the contract to deliver the Regional Rail Fleet Project to Momentum Trains in February this year.
+The NSW Government awarded the contract to deliver the Regional Rail Fleet Project to Momentum Trains in February 2019.

 Momentum Trains is an international consortium comprising CAF, UGL Rail Services, Pacific Partnerships, CAF Investment Projects and DIF Infrastructure V Coöperatief.